finance calculator

 When to use it

-• Planning aggressive payoff strategies to clear loans sooner.
+• Planning aggressive payoff strategies to clear federal or private student loans years ahead of schedule.

-• Estimating interest saved before committing extra cash each month.
+• Estimating interest saved before committing to a specific extra payment amount each month.

 Tips & cautions

-• Does not include servicer fees, capitalization changes, or income-driven plan nuances.
+• Does not include servicer fees, capitalization changes, or nuances of federal income-driven repayment (IDR) plans, forgiveness, or deferment/forbearance periods.

 Worked examples